-We have audited the accompanying financial statements of the Retirement Plan for employees of Brazos River Authority (the Plan), a fiduciary fund of the Brazos River Authority, as of and for the years ended February 28, 2022 and 2021, and the related notes to the financial statements, as listed in the table of contents.
+We have audited the accompanying financial statements of the Retirement Plan for employees of Brazos River Authority (the Plan), a fiduciary fund of the Brazos River Authority, as of and for the years ended February 28, 2023 and 2022, and the related notes to the financial statements, as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Plan as of February 28, 2022 and 2021, and the changes in the Plan's fiduciary net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Plan as of February 28, 2023 and 2022, and the changes in the plan's fiduciary financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.